How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 Our view is that bringing about change in an organization is best done by making incremental improvements to the environment without causing disruption.

-A Live Migration achieves just this, allowing for projects and issues to be gradually transferred from one system to another.
+A Live Migration achieves just this, allowing for projects and work items to be gradually transferred from one system to another.
 This makes the process simple and painless.

 Synchronization of data (using tools like Exalate) ensures that users will find what they need, as they need it, on both platforms.